Those white itchy dry patches of bumps on your skin can be treated. This article explains how to treat Keratosis Pilaris.

 What is Keratosis Pilaris?

 Keratosis Pilaris is small, dry white bumps that occur in patches.
-You may know them as “chicken bumps” or “KP”.
+You may know them as “chicken skin” or “chicken bumps” or “KP”.
+The official name is follicular keratosis.
+And it is very common as it affects nearly 3 million people, mostly under the age of 30.

 Understanding Keratosis Pilaris